Steve (Minecraft): A Minecraft Movie

 Steve appeared in the film adaptation of the game, A Minecraft Movie (2025), wherein he was portrayed in live action by American actor Jack Black.
 Originally, Black was intended to play as a talking pig, before the then-director felt that a host was needed for the other characters present in the film.
 He was also the actor who was the most invested into the game.
 During production, the crew set up private Minecraft servers for everyone to play on; Black played over 100 hours of the game on those servers, more than anyone else, before he was cast as Steve.
 Following the original intent for Steve to be a default character that anyone can modify, the film's depiction of Steve is Jack Black's own interpretation of Steve.

 In the film, Steve was a struggling doorknob salesman who comes into contact with a mysterious object in a cave and is transported to the "Overworld"—a magical world made out of blocks and the main setting for the film.
 From there, he becomes the leader for the other main characters of the film.
 In addition, Black performed numerous diegetic songs for the film.
 This includes "I Feel Alive"—an original song in the movie based on Steve's character—and "Steve's Lava Chicken", the latter of which became the shortest song to reach the UK singles chart.
 Alex appears in the post-credits scene, where she appears to have taken residence in Steve's house in his absence, and invites him in to discuss the chest in the attic.
 Kate McKinnon makes an uncredited cameo as the voice of Alex, while Alice May Connolly serves as her physical actor.
+Kirsten Dunst will play her in the 2027 sequel, A Minecraft Movie Squared.